lasselukkari/DuinoDCX/dcx-parser-new/README.md

 - **Input sections (62 words each)**: Words 0, 1 of 4-word prefix
 - **Output sections (74 words each)**: Words 0, 1 of 4-word prefix; word 6 in settings block; words 11, 17, 18 in trailing data

 These unmapped positions contain values that vary by preset type but their exact function is not confirmed.
-The parser treats them as opaque data preserved during delta encoding
+The parser treats them as opaque data preserved during delta encoding.